-The programme is competency-based and conforms to the Standards for Education and Training of the Health and Care Professions Council and the accreditation criteria of the British Psychological Society.
+The programme is competency-based and conforms to the Standards for Education and Training of the Health and Care Professions Council and the accreditation criteria of the British Psychological Society (BPS).

-Teaching is informed by current research which has been developed to help you make a difference in the real world.
+Teaching is informed by current research that has been developed to help you make a difference in the real world.
 There are three main components:

 - University-based academic teaching takes place over two semesters:

 - September to January is mostly based at the University of Lincoln (with some exceptions in the first year)